Alex Scott (footballer, born 2003): International career

 Scott received his first call-up to the England national under-18 football team side in March 2021.
 On 29 March 2021, Scott made his debut as a second-half substitute in England's 2–0 win against Wales.

 On 2 September 2021, Scott made his debut for the England U19s during a 2–0 victory over Italy U19s at St. George's Park.
 On 17 June 2022, Scott was included in the England U19 squad for the 2022 UEFA European Under-19 Championship.
 He came off the bench during the semi-final against Italy to score an equalizer with his first touch of the game.
 Scott started in the final as England won the tournament with a 3-1 extra time victory over Israel on 1 July 2022.

-On 21 September 2022, Scott made his England U20 debut during a 3-0 victory over Chile at the Pinatar Arena.
+On 21 September 2022, Scott made his England U20 debut during a 3–0 victory over Chile at the Pinatar Arena.
+On 10 May 2023, Scott was included in the England U20 squad for the 2023 FIFA U-20 World Cup and started in three of their four games at the tournament including the round of sixteen defeat against Italy.

+On 22 March 2024, Scott made his England U21 debut, coming on as a second-half substitute in a 5–1 away win against Azerbaijan.
+On 6 June 2025, Scott was included in the England U21 squad for the 2025 UEFA European Under-21 Championship and started in five of their six games at the tournament.
+Scott would start in the final as England won the tournament with a 3–2 win over Germany on 28 June 2025.

+On 7 November 2025, Scott was called up to the senior England squad for the first time by manager Thomas Tuchel.

+Personal life

+Scott is the step-brother of England international defender Maya Le Tissier.
+They both trained and played together in Saint Martin, Guernsey, when they were teenagers and remain close friends.